citygent/Dinner-Date/README.md

 The CSS mentioned was styled in a rush for presentation, so certain pages reuse tags from others.
 This is not semantic and has the potential to get messy.
 It should be addressed before new features are added.

-There is some issue with the form data posting at the moment and this has been a major headache before deadline.
-Rails doesn't like dynamic forms!
+~~There is some issue with the form data posting at the moment and this has been a major headache before deadline. ~~ Fixed using 'accepts_nested_attributes_for'

+If a user doesn't upload a (restaurant or meal) image, there is no placeholder image for this circumstance.
+Also should be noted that because of this it will change the behaviour of the 'random dish image' feature.

+The form doesn't have validation, this is problematic because of 0 or nil in the average dish price and average reviews on the show pages.
+I need to either put in validation for super sterile db additions, or I need to change those average functions to work with nil values.
+IDEALLY, BOTH.